Dealing with vendors is getting increasing complex. When you buy a car, you can kick the tires, take it for a test

 Of course all networks rely on cabling systems.
 They may be copper, fiber or a combination of both.
 These systems are particularly important as they are deemed a 10-year investment or 12-year investment.
 They will carry signals for 2-3 different electronics systems.
 The TIA/EIA (Telecommunications Industry Association/Electronic Industries Alliance) Cat6 Consortium and manufacturers such as Dell and 3Com all recommend a minimum of Category 6 for all new cabling channels.
 The cabling industry echoes these recommendations.
 Category 6 has superior noise immunity and will adapt better to real world situations than its earlier counterpart, Category 5e.
 Remember, this is a 10-year investment at least.
 All cabling, connectivity and components should be Category 6.
 Even if your electronics state that they will run on is 5e, remember that they are tested in a lab under pristine conditions that don't always happen in office environments.

 Fiber is a bit different.
 With fiber, you have options depending on distance and speed.
-The chart below shows different fiber capabilities
+The chart below shows different fiber capabilities and lengths.

 The top number on the fiber rating indicates the diameter of the fiber, while the second number indicates the cladding.
 All fiber listed is multi-mode fiber with the exception of the last column which is SMF or single mode fiber.